 How Long After Infection Do Signs of Rabies Show?

-signs are noticed.
+The virus usually incubates from two to eight weeks before signs are noticed.
 However, transmission of the virus through saliva can happen as early as ten days before symptoms appear.

 Which Dogs Are Most at Risk for Contracting Rabies?

 Unvaccinated dogs who are allowed to roam outdoors without supervision are most at risk for infection.
 They’re exposed to wild animals and have a greater chance of fighting with infected stray dogs or cats.

 How Is Rabies Diagnosed?